-Nine trustees govern Rainbow District School Board, including a trustee who represents 11 First Nations who have educational service agreements with the Board.
+Nine trustees govern Rainbow District School Board, including a trustee who represents 11 First Nations who have educational service agreements with the Board, and two student trustees.
 Elected every four years, the trustees are the public's voice at the Board.

-Rainbow District School Board is the largest school board in Northern Ontario with 35 elementary schools and 9 secondary schools.
-The Board also operates other educational programs - Barrydowne College, Cecil Facer Secondary School, Frank Flowers School, N'Swakamok Native Alternative School and the Ruth MacMillan Centre.
+Rainbow District School Board is the largest school board in Northern Ontario with 28 elementary schools and 9 secondary schools.
+The Board also operates other educational programs - Barrydowne College, Cecil Facer Secondary School, Frank Flowers School, N'Swakamok Native Alternative School, Ruth MacMillan Centre, Child Adolescent Mental Health Program (CAMHP), Children's Treatment Centre, O'Connor Park, Restart, SHILO, Attendance Centre and Mishko-Deh-Wendam.

-Rainbow District School Board had 14,067 students on October 31, 2012, with a staff of approximately 1,558.
-The approved budget for 2012-1013 was \$177 million.
+Rainbow District School Board had 14,285 students on October 31, 2023, with a staff of approximately 1,777.
+The approved budget for 2022-2023 was \$235.3 million.

-In Rainbow Schools, programs focus on student success from Junior Kindergarten to Grade 12 in English and French Immersion.
+In Rainbow Schools, programs focus on student success from Kindergarten to Grade 12 in English and French Immersion.